 Macronutrient 2: Carbohydrates

-Carbohydrates are known as Carbs, which are made from sugars, fibers, and starches.
-Carbs are considered as the primary source of energy for the entire human body organism.
+Carbohydrates are also known as carbohydrates, made from sugars, fibers, and starches.
+Carbs are considered the primary source of energy for the entire human body organism.

 Carbohydrates

-Carbohydrates have hydrogen, carbon, and oxygen atoms.
-Carbohydrates are made from two different compounds known as ketones and aldehydes.
-The energy comes from the chains that the carbs create within the human body.
+Carbohydrates contain hydrogen, carbon, and oxygen atoms.
+They are made from two compounds: ketones and aldehydes.
+The energy comes from the chains that the carbohydrates create within the human body.

-Carbs are created differently and for that reason, they can be categorized into two different types i.e. Simple and Complex Carbs.
-Let’s collect some useful information about these two different types of Carbs.
+Carbs are created differently, and for that reason, they can be categorized into two different types: simple and complex.
+Let’s collect some helpful information about these two different types of Carbs.

 Types of Carbohydrates